 We have grouped our discussion of stage IV and recurrent anal cancer together as they often utilize similar treatment approaches and usually indicate metastatic disease.
 Similar treatment avenues may also be explored in each case.
 Some doctors may refer to both stage IV and recurrent cancers as ‘advanced cancer’.
 This section also explores clinical trials and genome research

 Metastatic anal cancer is when cancer has spread from the part of the body where it started, i.e. the anus, to other parts of the body.
-This happens because the cancerous cells have travelled either through the lymph nodes or bloodstream and have begun to grow and form new tumors.
+This happens because the cancerous cells have travelled either through the lymph nodes or bloodstream and have begun to grow and form new tumours.
 Your cancer may be metastatic when you are diagnosed or it may spread after initial treatment.

-Stage IV anal cancer is when the cancer has metastasized or spread to distant lymph nodes, tissues or organs such as the lungs, liver, brain or bones.
+Stage IV anal cancer is when the cancer has metastasised or spread to distant lymph nodes, tissues or organs such as the lungs, liver, brain or bones.
 Chemotherapy is the standard treatment, although sometimes radiation is also used.

 The treatment for stage IV cancer has remained essentially the same since the 1970s.
 We are working to bring more attention to the issue of anal cancer so that research will advance treatment far beyond its current state.

 There is currently an international clinical trial underway to investigate the most effective chemotherapy regimen for inoperable locally recurrent or metastatic anal cancer from the drugs that are currently commonly used to treat advanced disease.
 One arm consists of cisplatin and 5-FU and the other consists of carboplatin and paclitaxel.